NeuroDesk/neurodesk.github.io/content/en/tutorials-examples/tutorials/multimodal_imaging/MFCSC.md

 > Rubinov M, Sporns O (2010) Complex network measures of brain
 connectivity: Uses and interpretations.
 NeuroImage 52:1059-69.

-When using the structural connectivity matrices, authors should cite:
+When using the structural connectivity matrices from OSF, authors should cite:

 > Civier O, Smith RE, Yeh CH, Connelly A, Calamante F (2019) Is removal of weak connections necessary for graph-theoretical analysis of dense weighted structural connectomes from diffusion MRI?
 NeuroImage http://doi.org/10.1016/j.neuroimage.2019.02.039